akvo/akvo-flow-docs/docs/tutorials/monitoring.rst

 +++++++++++++++++++++++++++++++++++++++++
 When you have selected a record, the record display name and identifier are displayed, plus a list of available surveys.
 To add information to the selected record, select a survey, fill it, and submit it.

-If the record already contains a previous filled-in version of that survey, the phone will prompt the user if he/she wants to prefill the new, empty survey with the previously collected values.
+If the record already contains a previous filled-in version of that survey, the mobile device will prompt the user if he/she wants to prefill the new, empty survey with the previously collected values.
 If the users selects 'ok', a fresh copy of the survey is opened, with the previous values filled in.

  .. figure:: img-monitoring/9-monitoring.png
    :width: 1000 px